jerseycheese/BootHillGM/Docs/ProjectOverview.md

 - Historical Western setting and themes

 ## 6. App Architecture
-The BootHillGM app is built using Next.js with a modular component structure, including:
+The BootHillGM app is built using Next.js 14.x with the App Router, featuring a modular component structure, including:
 - Core Game Engine
 - AI Integration Service
 - Character Management System